 Asian fixed income posted solid total returns YTD and continues to benefit from domestic search for yield.
 Within Asian USD corporate bonds, we forecast lower returns compared to H1 and continue to prefer investment grade over high yield credits based on fundamentals and valuation.
 In this environment, we prefer to keep duration short in USD bonds.
 USD preferred shares have posted a strong performance since we recommended them as a diversifier to Asian USD HY Corporates.

 Credit Suisse has had close links to Switzerland ever since it was founded.
 The strength of this relationship has been particularly evident in recent months, as demonstrated by the SME support package and the COVID-19 fundraising campaign for Switzerland.
-As well as ensuring the continuation of banking operations during the pandemic, Credit Suisse plays an active role within the economy and society at various levels.
-This is reflected in the latest edition of our brochure "Switzerland and Credit Suisse", which is available online from today and can also be found in our branches.
+Moreover, Credit Suisse is committed on various levels for the good of the economy and society.
+The brochure "Switzerland and Credit Suisse" is one example that highlights the commitment and firm conviction Credit Suisse has for Switzerland.